The Architecture of the Legend of Zelda

 Upon rings enciphered they glow.

-Sealed path now shown, beyond truth’s gaze in stone,
+Sealed path shown, beyond truth’s gaze in stone

 Into death and shadows below.